 We do not rely on “canned curriculum,” and we encourage students to use alternate resources and methods of study.
 Students are always welcome to use textbooks and curriculum series, but are also offered a wide variety of creative and challenging alternatives customized to fit their individual needs, skill levels, and interests.
 We are not a religious school, but students are welcome to choose religious curriculum and subjects.
 We believe in freedom in learning and our goal is to accomodate all styles and methods of learning.

 Our programs are not designed solely for highly capable, motivated independent learners or gifted students, although both excel in our programs.
 Our goal is to enable all students to experience success as they acquire knowledge with a high degree of self-esteem.
 The flexible nature of our philosophy enables us to accommodate students with a wide variety of individual educational needs, interests, and learning styles.
-Our program is ideal for students who would like more individualized instruction with customized curriculum, based on their own interests and goals.
+Our programs are ideal for students who would like more individualized instruction with customized curriculum, based on their own interests and goals.

 Other students benefiting from our programs include those with learning differences of various kinds (such as dyslexia, Attention Deficit Disorder, etc.), students who have fallen behind in the public system due to attendance or other problems, and students who are interested in combining independent learning with global travel and/or employment opportunities.

-We support and assist independent learners and homeschoolers, and wholly endorse the concept of Unschooling.
+We support and assist independent learners and homeschoolers, and wholly endorse the concept of unschooling.
 By truly individualizing their education, we enable our students to become confidant and motivated life-long learners.

 Our purpose is to help individuals, regardless of age or previous learning experiences, to identify their personal learning objectives, and assist them as they achieve those objectives with confidence and self-reliance.
 We believe that all students are capable of achieving success when given the freedom and support to do so, which is usually not possible in the traditional public school setting.

 We believe that our unique approach to education for over three decades has been a part of a larger evolving movement, and it is our hope to continue to play a role in the expansion of educational freedom into the future.
 We believe that all students can experience successful learning, given the freedom to do so in whatever manner works best for them.
-Since our founding in 1981, we have seen our non-traditional, student-centered approach provide a springboard for countless children (and their families) to become happy, self-motivated, and enthusiastic independent learners.
+Since our establishment in 1981, we have seen our non-traditional, student-centered approach provide a springboard for countless children (and their families) to become happy, self-motivated, and enthusiastic independent learners.